Death of Azaria Chamberlain: Films and television

 The death of Azaria Chamberlain has been the subject of several books, films and television shows, and other publications and accounts.
 The John Bryson book Evil Angels was published in 1985, and subsequently adapted by Australian film director Fred Schepisi into a 1988 feature film of the same name (released as A Cry in the Dark outside of Australia and New Zealand), starring Meryl Streep as Lindy Chamberlain and Sam Neill as Michael.
 The film gave Streep her eighth Academy Award nomination and her first AFI Award.

 In 2002, Lindy, an opera by Moya Henderson, was produced by Opera Australia at the Sydney Opera House.

 The story was dramatised as a television miniseries, Through My Eyes (2004), with Miranda Otto and Craig McLachlan as the Chamberlains.
 This miniseries was based on Lindy's book of the same name.

 Podcast

 The death of Azaria and the story of the search, inquests, trial and eventual exoneration of the Chamberlains was documented in a commercial podcast, A Perfect Storm: The True Story of the Chamberlains.
 The case was also covered by the Casefile podcast, episode 136, the debunking podcast You're Wrong About, the Killer Queens podcast, episode 180, and the crime podcast International Infamy with Ashley Flowers.
+Tooth and Claw, an animal attack podcast, covered the story in 2022 over two episodes.

 This case was also covered in a 2024 episode of "The Red Thread".